 - Course Description: The BHIS 593 Capstone (16-week) course is required for all master's degree students.
 Students take this as their final, required course in the program.
 Faculty mentors will approve and guide the completion of the Capstone.
-The course is a one credit hour culminating experience where students complete a final product demonstrating a synthesis of competencies from the program such as: - Literature review research paper on a health informatics topic selected by the student. - Project analyzing a business problem or a related to the organization where they work - Narrative Statement of Competence where they will reflect, discuss and write about their experiences in the program and the competencies they developed.
+The course is a one credit hour culminating experience where students complete a final product demonstrating a synthesis of competencies from the program such as: - Literature review research paper on a health informatics topic selected by the student. - Project analyzing a business problem or a related to the organization where they work - Narrative Statement of Competence where they will reflect, discuss, and write about their experiences in the program and the competencies they developed.

-The capstone course helps students to translate what they learned: the knowledge, skills and professional attitudes, into the role of a health informatician in the work force.
-An ePortfolio may be used during the completion of the capstone. a detailed description of the ePorfolio option is provided below.
+The capstone course helps students to translate what they learned-the knowledge, skills, and professional attitudes into the role of a health informatician in the work force.